FAQ: The Deadly Ebola Virus

 Q. How can the outbreak be stopped?

-A. Simple steps to control infection, such as gowns, gloves, and eye protection, will bring an end to it, Adalja says.
-“Once basic hygiene is implemented,” he says, “I believe this Ebola outbreak will extinguish itself, as they all have in the past.”
-Public health officials will have to wait a total of 6 weeks after the last case is reported before declaring the outbreak over, Adalja says.
+A. Simple steps to control infection, such as gowns, gloves, and eye protection, can help halt the spread of Ebola, Adalja says.
+Public health officials will have to wait a total of 6 weeks after the last case is reported before declaring the outbreak over, he says.